onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-The *beforeEach* function gets called before each test, which then renders the <i>Togglable</i> component and saves the field *container* of the return value.
+The `beforeEach` function gets called before each test, which then renders the `Togglable` component and saves the field `container` of the return value.

-The first test verifies that the <i>Togglable</i> component renders its child component
+The first test verifies that the `Togglable` component renders its child component

 ```html
 <div className="testDiv">